 Introduction

 The pupil projection model creates national projections for the number of pupils in England by age and by school phases and types.
-It uses ONS population estimates and projections, information on birth registrations in England and data derived from the School Census.
+It uses population estimates (opens in a new tab) and projections (opens in a new tab), normally from the Office for National Statistics (ONS), information on birth registrations in England and data derived from the School Census.

-Each model uses the most recent ONS population projections, based on the estimated population at the appropriate mid-year, as well as ONS’s monthly birth figures.
-The population estimates and projections are modified from their original mid-year basis to simulate the definitions used in the School Census (a January count with pupils’ ages as at the previous 31 August).
+The model uses the most recently available population estimates and projections, based on the appropriate mid-year, as well as ONS’s monthly birth figures, as underpinning total population figures.
+The population estimates and projections are modified from their original mid-year basis to approximate the definitions used in the school census (a January count with pupils’ ages as at the previous 31 August).

-Census data up to and including the model year is used to create participation rates, calculated as a series of historic census totals measured against population estimates.
-These provide a starting point for the model, with the school census data informing assumptions about future proportions of the school population by type of school.
+The school census data, up to and including the model year, is used alongside the above to create participation rates.
+These are calculated as a series of historic school census totals measured against population estimates.
+This provides a starting point for the model, with the school census data informing assumptions about future proportions of the school population by type of school.

 Separate figures, both historically and into the future, are calculated for part time and full time pupils.